front/drupal-gutenberg/README.md

 - Etc.

 ## Architecture
-While Gutenberg is mainly a React app, it is not built to be CMS-agnostic (...yet; see my [Github issue from 2017](https://github.com/WordPress/gutenberg/issues/2780)).
+While Gutenberg is mainly a React app, it is not built to be CMS-agnostic (...yet; see our [Github issue from 2017](https://github.com/WordPress/gutenberg/issues/2780)).
 First we created a fork which used some build magic to strip away the WP specifics.
 After hundreds of commits, we killed this repo, and moved some of the code into a new structure for easier maintenance.

 This is the current structure: